YunussEmree/PlayerCounter/README.md

 # PlayerCounter
-A velocity minecraft plugin for saving player count to mysql with Java Spring Boot and Rest
+A code for saving player count to mysql with Java Spring Boot and Rest